 The inclusion of a separate jurisdictional grant in the Investment Chapter is also unnecessary, because rights conferred by these investment authorizations and agreements are already protected, to the extent that they are included in the definition of investment by substantive expropriation disciplines.
 What the new jurisdictional grants do is to make any dispute and all issues arising out of these agreements actionable for damages before unaccountable, ad-hoc arbitral tribunals.

-This expansion of the investor-state arbitration is problematic, no less because these disputes can involve the collection of royalties over natural resource extraction, as well as out of measures adopted by U.S. agencies to exact compliance with their regulations governing public services.
+This expansion of the investor-state arbitration is problematic, in part because these disputes can involve the collection of royalties over natural resource extraction, and because they can involve challenges to measures adopted by U.S. agencies to exact compliance with their regulations governing public services.

 III.
-The Investment Provisions of the Peru FTA Fail to Meet the "No Greater Substantive Rights" requirement of the Trade Act of 2002
+The Investment Provisions of the Colombia FTA Fail to Meet the "No Greater Substantive Rights" requirement of the Trade Act of 2002